3 essential systems for starting an online business

 Now check out this email I just recently received a couple weeks ago:

 What do you notice?
-8 years after launching this product, I’m STILL generating income from it.
+More than a decade after launching this product, I’m STILL generating income from it.
 Do you know how great it feels to get this email….over…and over…and over?

 I know, it’s less than $5, but think of the $200 products, the $497 products, the $997 ones, and on and on…

 Both of those sales happened automatically.
 I was not involved whatsoever — but my systems were.

 Now forget about the $1,997 product and even the $197 product.